 A license is required to use Mendix Data Hub and connect to external data sources through consumed OData services in your apps.

-2 Adding an External Entity to a Project
+2 Adding an External Entity to an App

-To add an external entity to your project, do the following:
+To add an external entity to your app model, follow these steps:

-If you drag an entity that is associated with an entity from the same service already in your domain model, the association will be established between the entities.
+When you drag an entity that is associated with an entity from the same service already in your Domain Model, the association will be displayed and established between the entities.
 For more information on associations between external entities, see Associations.

-In the Project Section of the Data hub pane the consumed entities that are in the current project will be listed.
+In the App section of the Data Hub pane the consumed entities that are in the current app are listed:

 If there is a newer version of a consumed service becomes available in the Data Hub Catlog, this will be indicated in the Data Hub pane by an update arrow against the service name.
 For more information, see the Updating or Switching a Consumed OData Service section in Consumed OData Service.